 Some choose to HODL certain coins, but actively trade other coins that they don’t believe have as much potential for growth.
 Some HODL coins tend to be more established and stable, although HODLing a coin with a lower market cap could result in higher profits if it grows significantly over time.

 The HODL strategy may be a good choice for investors who don’t want to spend a lot of time on their cryptocurrency portfolio or are new to the technical analysis of crypto investing.

 No matter what sector you’re investing in, it’s always smart to build a diversified portfolio, so that if one market segment drops, others might be doing well and help to mitigate losses elsewhere.
 There are thousands of different cryptocurrencies available to invest in to build a diversified portfolio.

 That said, the cryptocurrency market is still very volatile.
 As with any investment, it’s important to do research, pay attention to the market, and know that anything can happen, even the loss of an entire portfolio.

 If an investor is planning on holding onto a cryptocurrency for a long period of time, they’ll want to make sure their holdings are as secure as possible.
 Using a crypto wallet is the way to go.
 Crypto wallets are digital ways to store the passwords — or private keys — that give you access to your coins on the blockchain.
 Crypto wallets keep your coins safe from hackers but accessible to you, so you can send and receive different types of cryptocurrencies.

 Knowing What to HODL

-For HODLers, as with all investors, building and maintaining a diversified portfolio is key.
+For HODLers, as with all investors, building and maintaining a diversified portfolio may be advantageous.